 Annuals, Ornamental grasses and grasslike plants, Decorative fruit or berries

 For ornamental display, grow like sweet corn, but let ears ripen fully; silks will be withered, husks will turn the color of straw, and kernels will be firm.
-Cut ear from plant, including 1 1/2 in. of stalk below ear; pull back husks (leave attached to ears) and dry thoroughly.
+Cut the ear from the plant, including 1 1/2 in. of stalk below the ear; pull back the husks (leave attached to the ears) and dry thoroughly.